harryprince/renkun-ken.github.io/_posts/2014-07-26-difference-between-magrittr-and-pipeR.md

 - If you do interactive analysis or want it to be simple and robust and do not care about the performance, `%>%` is the perfect choice.
 It also provides aliases of basic functions to make piping more friendly.
 - If you care about performance issues, feel sure about the type of piping to use, or want to use pipeline in massive or nested loops, pipeR operators can be good choices.

-Since the two packages use different set of symbols, they are fully compatibile with each other.
+Since the two packages use different set of symbols, they are fully compatible with each other.
 You may choose according to your needs and considerations, and finally, enjoy piping!